ZeroDumb/ethics-journal/src/content/blog/vibe-scraper-incident.md

     }
     ```

-    If it's not yours, or you don't have permission, then why
+    If it's not yours, or you don't have permission, then,
-    are you touching it.
+    one must consider whether accessing that data is appropriate.

 4. **You are the last line of defense.**
    Tools don't have ethics.
 Developers do.